ucan-wg/spec/README.md

 A capability is the association of an action to a resource: `resource x action`

-## 2.4 Capability Pool
+## 2.4 Capability Scope

-A capability pool is a set of capabilities.
-Pools MUST compose with set semantics, so multiple pools in an array MAY be considered the (deduplicated) union of all of the inner capabilities.
+The set of capabilities delegated by a UCAN is called its "capability scope", often shortened to "scope".
+This functions as a declarative description of delegated abilities.

+Mergeing capability scopes MUST follow set semantics, where the result includes all capabilities from the input scopes.
+Since broader capabilities automatically include narrower ones, this process is always additive.
+Capability scopes can be combined in any order, with the result always being at least as broad as each of the original scopes.

 ``` plaintext
                  ┌───────────────────┐  ─┐